sbenchik/Codex/README.md

 * File Tree Sidebar

 Features in development are:
-* More advanced autocomplete
+* More advanced autocomplete/better support for languages
-* Opening files from the file tree
 * Live preview for Markdown/ReST/HTML files
+* Port to Python 3 and PyQt5

 # Installation
 ## From Executable- Recommended
 Simply download the latest release from "Releases", unzip the file, and run the executable (either "Codex" or "Writer")
 ## From Source- Advanced
-First you'll need to install [Python 2.7.11](https://www.python.org/downloads/), [PyQt 4.11.4](https://www.riverbankcomputing.com/software/pyqt/download), and [QScintilla2](https://www.riverbankcomputing.com/software/qscintilla/download).
+First you'll need to install [Python 2.7.12](https://www.python.org/downloads/), [PyQt 4.11.4](https://www.riverbankcomputing.com/software/pyqt/download), and [QScintilla2](https://www.riverbankcomputing.com/software/qscintilla/download).
-From there run

-	python Codex/Codex

-from the directory you downloaded Codex into.
+From there cd into the directory you downloaded Codex into and run

+	python src/Codex

 Currently Codex has been tested on Linux (Ubuntu 16.04), where it works fine, and OS X (10.10), where it's somewhat buggy.

 # Acknowledgments
 The icon is made by [Logo_Jim](http://electriceyecreations.tumblr.com) from Reddit.